What to expect

 Overnight some blood will ooze out of your nose.
 This is normal.
 It does not represent active bleeding.
 It is an ooze of blood and serous fluid, which is a normal reaction to having an operation.
 Your nose is normally more blocked on than it was immediately after the operation because of this ooze of blood.
-You will also notice that there are 2 clear splints inside you nose, which are stitched in.
-If you had cartilage from your ear taken you will have a dressing on your ear.
+You will also notice that there are 2 clear splints inside your nose, which are stitched in.
+If you had cartilage from your rib taken you will have a dressing on your rib.
 Change the gauze under your nose, but don’t remove the splint over the top of your nose or from your ear.

 The nurses will give you a wash bottle to use in your nose.
 Start this today.
 You can’t do any damage with the wash bottle.
-After you have filled the wash bottle with water that has been boiled then allowed to cool add the solvent then insert the bottle into you nostril and apply pressure to the bottle.
+After you have filled the wash bottle with water that has been boiled then allowed to cool add the solvent then insert the bottle into your nostril and apply pressure to the bottle.
 Do this with your head over the sink.
 A lot of the wash will come out of your nostril, which is normal.
 Use half of the bottle on one side of the nose and half on the other side.
 Do this at least 4 times per day.

 At night – Take some pain relief when you are about to go to sleep on the first night.
 This will ensure that you have a comfortable sleep.

 You will go home with some ointment.
 Use the wash bottle in your nose then apply the ointment to the small incision that is on the underside of your nose.
 You need to apply the ointment morning and night for the first 2 weeks to the incision.

 When you go to bed lie on 2 pillows with a towel over the pillows and put the gauze or nasal bolster under your nose.
 The function of the gauze is to catch any fluid coming out of your nose, which can be very irritating to your upper lip.